The Kangal dog is a large and powerful ancient livestock guardian originally from the Sivas region in Turkey.

 During their juvenile phase they require something to chew; leather straps or toys are a great substitute to a bone.

 Exercise and Activity Requirements

-Being an active guardian dog; they certainly require the opportunity to exercise and are an active dog.
+Being active shepherd dogs; they certainly require the opportunity to exercise and are active dogs.

 These dogs are not overly active (e.g. Huskey), however, they are best suited to large working farms with outdoor space.